 This event will not provide transportation.
 It is left to the attendee to arrange for their own needs.
 To facilitate this, we offer this google sheet.
 Our thanks to those of you who are willing to offer rides to other attendees whose residences are equidistant or closer to Seattle than yours.
-We encourage you to enable those in need to contact you by posting your intent and availability here.
+We encourage you to enable those in need to contact you.

 There is free parking on all streets surrounding the venue, but some of it is limited duration during the day.
 There is also a small private paid lot next door to the venue.

 On Sunday from 10 am - 4 pm there is a craft market (the Fremont Sunday Market) a block from the venue.
 This means daytime parking will definitely be tighter than on Saturday.
 Check it out before classes, but plan to carpool, take the bus, or park a little farther away.

 Seattle has Car2Go and Lime cars, which are all free-floating car-share programs and can be parked in any city parking space that allows at least 30 minute parking.